Ralf3/NCSA/Readme.md

 More important is use of the NCSA as input to sample data.
 The maximum sample frequency is 1MHz and the sample resolution can be 10Bit or 12Bit.

-The NCSA is connected via ethernet and can be controlled using a simple open source protocoll.
-This potocoll was implemented in Python.
+The NCSA is connected via Ethernet and can be controlled using a simple open source protocol.
+This protocol was implemented in Python.
 The Python open source software is provided as a command line tool:

 usage: ncsa.py [-h] --c